Instead of leaving your spare capital in a savings account with a paltry interest rate, consider investing in high dividend shares.

 Take a look at the company’s history

 You are best opting for a blue chip company, which means the company has a strong national reputation and is consistently able to operate profitably.
-Check out this site to search for blue chip companies.
+Check out this list of blue chip companies that offer dividends here.

 Look for lower payout ratios

-A payout ratio is what percentage of the profits is paid out to the shareholders in dividends.
+The percentage of profits paid out to shareholders is the payout ratio.
 A high payout ratio will be one that pays out a high percentage of the company’s profit to the shareholders.
 This may sound great, but it increases the risk for you as an investor.
 The higher the payout ratio, the more dependent the dividend will be upon the company making a good profit.
 Lower payout ratios are more secure and less likely to be affected by how much profit the company is making.
-To find out what company payout ratios currently are, you can go to Yahoo Finance.
-Forbes recommends that conservative investors should not go for a payout ratio that is higher than 60%.
-At the moment, for example, BP’s payout ratio is 29%.

 Invest in a company where the management receives dividends